janvandan/Strava-KudoAll/README.md

 # Strava-KudoAll

-Simple script to give kudos on all new activities on the current page (https://www.strava.com/dashboard)
+Simple java script to give kudos on all new activities on the current Strava web page (https://www.strava.com/dashboard)